lukasmartinelli-alt/docksend/README.md

 ## Create PDF with LaTeX

 Create a PDF without installing the full texlive suite locally.
-After telling executing `docksend.sh` you should now have a tex.pdf file in your folder.
+After running `docksend.sh` you should now have a tex.pdf file in your folder.

 ```bash
 ./docksend.sh core@104.236.232.214 ontouchstart/texlive-full pdftex tex.tex
 ```

-In this example we ommited the `-v` volume binding.
+In this example we omited the `-v` volume binding.
 This means that `docksend.sh` will automatically bind the current directory to `/root` and set the working directory to `/root` as well.